akeneo/pim-docs/cookbook/import_export/create-connector.rst

 A connector can be packaged as a Symfony bundle.

-It contains jobs as imports and exports.
+It contains jobs such as imports and exports.

 Each job is composed of steps, each step can contain a reader, a processor and a writer.